 First-year Hebrew Grammar - Learn the basics of Hebrew grammar and translate extensively from the story of Joseph (a graded reader), Ruth, Jonah and portions of Esther.

 Second-year Hebrew Reading - Learn to find and express the meaning of a text through exegesis and thoughtful translation.
 Translate passages from the life of David (I-II Samuel and Psalms) and Ecclesiastes.
+The fall 2015 course is being adapted to allow students to participate in the Green Scholars Initiative.
+Students will read Exodus from the Hebrew Bible, MU's Torah scroll, and a Kaifeng text.

 Third-year Hebrew Exegesis Seminar - This is our pride and joy, our capstone course.
 In a seminar setting, you will discuss the translation, interpretation, and significance of Isaiah, Deuteronomy, or Job (based on a three-year rotation).